Ken Colyer

-Kenneth Colyer (18 April 1928 – 8 March 1988) was an English jazz trumpeter and cornetist, devoted to New Orleans jazz.
+Kenneth Colyer (18 April 1928 – 9 March 1988) was an English jazz trumpeter and cornetist, devoted to New Orleans jazz.
 His band was also known for skiffle interludes.

-Biography
+Early life

 He was born in Great Yarmouth, Norfolk, England, but grew up in Soho, London, and served as a member of his church choir.
 When his elder brother Bill (1922–2009) went off to serve in World War II he left his jazz records behind, which influenced Ken Colyer.
 He joined the Merchant Navy at 17, travelled around the world and heard famous jazz musicians in New Orleans, Louisiana.